 Volcanica Coffee grows all of its beans above 3,000 feet, and you can choose between whole bean or three grind sizes.
+Even better, you can currently get 10% off these gourmet coffee beans!
 What’s the downside?
 These beans have a unique, exotic flavor.
 If you’re looking for a more familiar variety, scroll down to our next option.

 3. Don Pablo Whole Bean Dark-Roast Coffee – Best Decaf

 Dark roast coffee in general is lower in caffeine than lighter coffees, because the roasting process destroys it.
 It’s also naturally lower in acid.
 So, if you’ve got health issues that steer you away from traditional coffees, a decaf dark roast is a good way to go.

 Our pick for best dark roast decaf coffee is Don Pablo’s Whole Bean Coffee Medium-Dark Roast.
 It hits three high points for us.
 It’s got a great, full flavor because it’s processed with water instead of synthetic chemicals and won’t put a serious hit on your wallet.
 Most other decafs have a problem, especially with the taste issue.